chapmancbVCU/chappy-php/docs/controllers.md

 }
 ```

 Nothing too complicated here but line 2 is noteworthy.
 Notice the second parameter in the findAllByUserId.
-We cover this more details in the model section but note we are using an associative array with a key of order and values 'lname, fname'.
+We cover this more details in the model section but note we are using an associative array with a key of order and values `'lname, fname'`.
 This, framework supports setting parameters to configure query operations.
 In this example, we want to older our results by last name and then by first name.

 Update operations is similar to the Create operation.
 There are some noteworthy differences to discuss so we have the code for the ContactsController's editAction shown below.